 Source: The Canberra Times

 Have a closer look at all of our adorable Aussie koala, kangaroo and wombat plush toys.
 Guaranteed to last a lifetime and completely non-allergenic.

 Visit Jimmy The Koala

 Welcome to Koala Express.
 The cutest koala, kangaroo and wombat plush toys.
-By purchasing one of our cuddly Australian made gifts you are helping preserve the natural habitat of the Australian koala.
+By purchasing a cuddly Australian made gift you are helping the survival of the Australian koala.
 We've been doing it since 2001.
 Our latest donations were to Koala Hospital Port Macquarie, Fauna Rescue SA and the Wildlife Preservation Society of Queensland.

 © Koala Express.
 All Rights Reserved.